sider/sider-docs/docs/enterprise/system-overview.md

 #### Memory

-At least, you should respectively prepare 1GiB RAM for a single sideci web and 2GiB RAM for a sideci worker.
-Furthermore, Runners should have 1GiB RAM for each container.
-It depends on your usage of Sider Enterprise, but we recommend that you should prepare more than 32GiB RAM as the total amount.
+At least, you should respectively prepare 1 GiB RAM for a single sideci web and 2 GiB RAM for a sideci worker.
+Furthermore, Runners should have 1 GiB RAM for each container.
+It depends on your usage of Sider Enterprise, but we recommend that you should prepare more than 32 GiB RAM as the total amount.

 ### Software Requirements